sudomesh/disaster-radio-nodemcu/README.md

 You could also use telnet, but telnet sends a bunch of junk when it connects that the server doesn't know how to filter out yet, so you need to hit enter once immediately after connecting to discard the junk (you'll get a lua error when you do, but that's fine).

-Web via http://100.127.0.1/serial but currently the web terminal is rather heavy (150kB) and it takes a suprisingly long time for the ESP8266 to send the js file (maybe 15 seconds).
+Right now the ESP8266 serial acts as a debug console, but as soon as a network console connection is opened the serial console is disabled and the connection to the RN2903 is activated.

-Both of these are not the same as the serial terminal.
-Notably they currently lack multiline input support ([see this issue](https://github.com/sudomesh/disaster-radio-nodemcu/issues/1)).
+The network console is not the same as the serial terminal.
+Notably it currently lack multiline input support ([see this issue](https://github.com/sudomesh/disaster-radio-nodemcu/issues/1)).

 # RN2903 serial